emersonmde/emersonmde.github.io/content/blog/hello-gatsby/index.md

 ## Final Thoughts

-Overall I'm extremely happy with the current setup.
+Overall I'm really happy with the current setup.
 GitHub Actions and Pages have been a true pleasure to work with compared to some other solutions.
 I'm excited to take full advantage of the power and speed of Gatsby, but cautious of the complexity it may add when maintaining this project long term.